KevinMarquette/kevinmarquette.github.io/_draft/2016-11-06-Powershell-installing-remote-software.md

 ---
 layout: post
 title: "Powershell: Remote install software"
-date: 2016-10-28
+date: 2016-11-06
 tags: [PowerShell,Remoting]
 ---

-Last month I covered silently installing a MSI.
+Last month I covered [silently installing a MSI](/2016-10-21-powershell-installing-msi-files/).
 The next thing an admin wants to do is install it on a remote system.
 That is the logical next step.
 To keep these samples cleaner, I am going to use a different imaginary installer that is not an MSI.
 Using `Enter-PSSession` or